-United States recognized new governments of Argentina.
-Peru and Bolivia oct.
-2-Twenty-eight nations signed at Geneva a treaty guaranteeing financial aid to a country that is the victim of aggression.
+24 - Conversations between Sept.
+24 - Conversations between France and Italy on naval limitation broken off.
 Oct.
-20-Dr. Chaim Weizmann resigned as president of World Zionists and.
+2-Twenty-eight nations signed at Geneva a treaty guaranteeing financial aid to a country that is the victim of aggression. tim of aggression.
 Oct.
-22-London the Holy Control of the Control search.
-Nov.
-5-Nobel prize for literature awarded to Sinclair Lewis, American novelist.
-Nov.
-6-League of Nations prepara-
+20-Dr. Chaim Weizmann resigned as president of World Zionists because of British policy in the Holy